Water Filtration Basics

 Many filters will have lower flow as they near the end of their lifespan, indicating that they need to be replaced.
 Portland’s drinking water is unfiltered, so filters may not last as long as they would in a filtered water system.
 Also, if you have older iron pipes, corrosion particulates may cause your filter to clog prematurely.
 If clogging is frequent, call the Portland Water Bureau Water Line at 503-823-7525.

 If you have lead in your plumbing, run your water for 30 seconds to 2 minutes to flush the lead out if the water has not been used for several hours or overnight.
 Flushing your faucet will also address taste and odor issues if you have older iron pipes.
 To remove chlorine taste and odor, add slices of lemon to a pitcher of water, as the ascorbic acid (vitamin C) will help dechlorinate the water.
 Boiling water can also reduce chlorine levels, however you should not boil water to remove lead.
+Bringing water to a rolling boil for 1 minute will also disable Cryptosporidium cysts.

 Water Quality Questions or Concerns